 Satisfactory Academic Progress

 To remain eligible for Financial Aid, Satisfactory Academic Progress must be maintained.
 This is defined as successful completion of 67% of the coursework, registered for in any given semester, as outlined in the Marking System Policy.
 See Academic Catalog for details.
 Failure to maintain Satisfactory Academic Progress as indicated by an academic status of probation or dismissal may result in cancellation of eligibility for financial aid.
 Students who have become ineligible for financial aid due to academic progress may appeal.
 Standards of Satisfactory Academic Progress (SAP) for financial aid are evaluated at the conclusion of each semester to determine if, based on academic performance, a student is considered to be in good standing, will be placed on Financial Aid Warning, or have their financial aid suspended.
 This review consists of the cumulative academic record of all prior semesters.
 SAP for financial aid is a separate review; academic program requirements for determining academic standing are considered separately and may impact your availability to receive loans.
-Students who receive Veterans Administration or other forms of aid, such as Michigan Works, are also subject to the requirements of academic progress as established by those agencies.
+Students who receive Veterans Administration or other forms of aid are also subject to the requirements of academic progress as established by those agencies.

 Evaluation of grades: